 Can employees refuse to be vaccinated?
 How does an employer need to balance its obligation to provide a safe work environment with an employee’s rights?

 Employers should focus on other measures in providing a safe work environment for employees.
-A safer work environment may be achieved through remote work, social distance, face masks and good (hand) hygiene.
-Workplace safety and employees’ health must be continuously assessed.
+A safer work environment may be achieved through remote work, social distance, face masks and other protective equipment and good (hand) hygiene.
+The workplace safety and employees’ health must be continuously assessed.